AfrozSaqlain/Papr/README.md

-# papr
+# Papr

 <p align="center">
   <img src="assets/papr.gif" alt="Demo" width="900">
 </p>

-**Papr** is a fast terminal-based research paper explorer in Rust.
-Search, discover, and download papers directly from arXiv.
-Organize your library, manage reading queues, take notes, and track stats to keep your research organized all without leaving your terminal.
+**Papr** is a fast, keyboard-first terminal workspace for academic research written in Rust.
+It unifies arXiv paper discovery, local library organization, reading, note-taking, and even LaTeX manuscript compilation into a single, cohesive interface.

-By merging online arXiv discovery with local file organization, Papr provides a unified, keyboard-driven environment designed for focused academic research.
+By merging online arXiv discovery with local file organization, Papr provides a distraction-free, keyboard-driven environment designed for focused academic research.
 The application is built using Ratatui, Tokio, Reqwest, and SQLite, delivering a lightweight, offline-capable utility that operates entirely under your control.

 ---

-## Why Rust?
+## 🦀 Why Rust?

 Papr is implemented in Rust to meet the performance, reliability, and security demands of a modern academic workflow:
 * **Performance:** Instant application startup and rapid indexing of thousands of local PDFs.